Darryl Hammond: Nashville Kats (2005–2006)

 In 2005, Hammond rejoined the reborn Nashville Kats for his final two seasons as a player.
-In his 15th season, he was named to the league’s All-Ironman team.
+In his 15th season, he was named to the league's All-Ironman team.
 He finished as the Kats’ second-leading receiver, recording 66 receptions for 632 yards and eight touchdowns.
 He also had seven carries for 10 yards and one touchdown.
 He also finished with 42.5 tackles, one tackle for loss, two interceptions and a fumble recovery.

 In 2006, Hammond recorded 21 tackles, one sack, two passes broken up, one fumble recovery, and two interceptions, one for a touchdown.
 He also recorded 13 receptions for 149 yards, and two touchdowns.
 He also carried the ball seven times for 10 yards and three touchdowns and had three kickoff returns for nine yards.

 Outside of football

 Hammond was an avid golfer.
-Also, in 2004, he was Michael Irvin's stunt double on the set of the Adam Sandler movie The Longest Yard, and plays Philadelphia Eagles wide receiver Harold Carmichael in the Mark Wahlberg film, Invincible.
+Also, in 2004, he was Michael Irvin's stunt double on the set of the Adam Sandler movie The Longest Yard, and played Philadelphia Eagles wide receiver Harold Carmichael in the Mark Wahlberg film, Invincible.
 He was the volleyball coach in Hannah Montana – The Movie (2009); he also served as an assistant football coach at The Ensworth School in Nashville in the fall of 2005.